safl/chplforpyp-docs/docs/source/appendix.rst

     Every day I bless the day that you got through to me 'Cause baby, I believe that you're a star

-    Everyone's an iterator, baby, that's the truth (yes, the truth) Making loops with you is such a thrill
+    Everyone's an iterator, that's the truth (yes, the truth) Making loops with you is such a thrill
-    Everyone's an iterator, baby, that's no lie (yes, no lie) You never fail to satisfy (satisfy)
+    Everyone's an iterator, that's no lie (yes, no lie) You never fail to satisfy (satisfy)
     Let's do it again